AnkeDoesCoding/HENSDK/CODINGGUIDELINES.md

 HEN SDK uses Allman style braces.

-You must use braces for all conditional statementsk, **DO NOT** omit braces:
+You must use braces for all conditional statements, **DO NOT** omit braces:

 ```cpp
 if(x)